grafana/grafana/docs/sources/shared/alerts/alerting_provisioning.md

 ## Grafana-managed endpoints

-Note that the JSON format from most of the following endpoints is not fully compatible with [provisioning via configuration files](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/file-provisioning/).
+Note that the JSON format from most of the following endpoints is not fully compatible with [provisioning via configuration JSON files](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/file-provisioning/).

 ### Alert rules